-In these topics, you will find the information you need to access your Snowflake account and perform all administration and user tasks.
-The documentation also provides conceptual overviews and a reference for all supported SQL commands, functions, and operators.
+In these topics, you will find all the information you need to access your Snowflake account and perform all the administrative and user tasks associated with using the Snowflake service.
+The documentation also provides conceptual overviews, tutorials, and a detailed reference for all supported SQL commands, functions, and operators.

-Provides a synopsis of supported functionality in the current release, including any notable restrictions or limitations.
-Also describes new features, enhancements, and fixes introduced in the current release and all previous releases.
+Describes new features, enhancements, and fixes introduced in the current release and previous releases.

 System prerequisites and requirements for using Snowflake.

 Instructions for connecting to Snowflake using the Snowflake web interface and other supported clients.

 Introduction to the main pages in the Snowflake web interface and the tasks you can perform in each page.

 Eight easy steps to creating a table, loading data into the table from an external file, and querying the table.

 Assorted “best practices” and “how to” information for using Snowflake.